 Best Site Orientation for a Small Monoslope Cattle Barn

-A well-positioned monoslope barn maximizes drainage, airflow, and sun exposure, keeping cattle dry and comfortable year-round.
+A well-positioned monoslope barn maximizes drainage, airflow, and sunlight, keeping cattle comfortable year-round.

-- Align Roof Slope with Natural Drainage: A 2–5% site grade should match the barn’s 6:12 roof pitch, directing water away from feed alleys and resting areas to prevent mud buildup and structural wear.
+- Align Roof Slope with Natural Drainage: Match a 2–5% site grade with the barn’s 6:12 roof pitch to direct runoff away from feed alleys and resting areas.

-- Optimize Wind and Sun Exposure: In cold climates, position the lower wall (8–10 ft) southward to capture solar heat.
-In hot regions, face it northward to reduce direct sun exposure, helping regulate barn temperatures.
+- Optimize Wind and Sun Exposure: In cold regions, face the lower wall southward for passive solar gain; in hot climates, orient northward to reduce direct sunlight.

 Navigating Permits for a Small Monoslope Cattle Barn